MatthewKennedy/spree_blogs/README.md

 [instructions](CONTRIBUTING.md) for installing dependencies and crafting a good pull request.

-Copyright (c) 2020 Matthew Kennedy, released under the New BSD License
+Copyright (c) 2021 Matthew Kennedy, released under the New MIT License